benzenwen/benzenwen.github.io/_posts/2015-01-28-file-vault-2-master-key.md

 To the extent possible:

 * securely delete EncryptedRoot.plist.wipekey.
 See above for location.
-* destroy the CoreStorage Volume header.
+* or destroy the CoreStorage Volume header.
 (More on this later.)

 Final note: What happens on a hybrid SSD + HDD Fusion drive isn't considered.